nui-ai/mediapipe/README.md

 # Mediapipe Hand Tracking Radical Improvement Track

+## Current Branch Objective
+This branch shall be used only to expose all output streams of the original mediapipe v0.10.13 relevant entry point pipeline, at the pipeline's exit point.
+The purpose of this is to enable user code examine the output of each pipeline node when comparing to a liberated pipeline is relevant.

 ## Objective
 The objective of this repository is detailed in https://github.com/nui-ai/mediapipe-liberation/blob/main/README.md, which is gradually being ported into the current repository.